DexterLagan/Piano-Teacher/README.md

 - **SwiftUI wrapper + UIKit drawing** for efficient rendering
 - **MIT licensed** (see below)

-## 📱 Getting Started with Swift Playgrounds (straight on your iPhone or iPad!)
+## 📱 Getting Started with Swift Playgrounds (on your iPhone or iPad)

 1. Create a new **App** project in Swift Playgrounds.
 2. Delete the default `ContentView.swift` contents.